Good Country People: Themes

 In "Good Country People," O'Connor uses irony and a finely controlled comic sense to reveal the modern world as it is—without vision or knowledge.
 As in O'Connor's story "A Good Man Is Hard to Find," a stranger—deceptively polite but ultimately evil—intrudes upon a family with destructive consequences.

 In Joy’s case, despite her advanced academic degrees, she is unable to see what is bad, and her mother's stereotyping perspective proves to be equally misleading and false.
+O'Connor wrote that Joy's wooden leg was a metonym for her spiritual deficiencies: "She believes in nothing but her own belief in nothing, and we perceive that there is a wooden part of her soul that corresponds to her wooden leg."
+However, she also cautioned that the leg needed to operate both as a symbol and as a literal physical disability.

 Ugliness

 Monica Carol Miller, writing for Middle Georgia State University, stated that Joy represents a class of characters in southern literature that use ugliness as a way to avoid traditional southern expectations for women to marry and become primarily homemakers, in contrast to the idea of the southern belle.
 Miller also states that the southern concept of ugliness extends to both appearance and behavior, and refers to the theme of ugliness in this literature as the "ugly plot".
 This "ugly plot" often includes a conflict between mothers attempting to make their daughters eligible for the traditional roles and expectations, causing the daughters to rebel further.
-According to Miller, this is reflected in Good Country People by dinner-table suggestions made by Mrs. Hopewell about smiling that lead to Joy storming off while referencing philosophy.
+According to Miller, this is reflected in "Good Country People" by dinner-table suggestions made by Mrs. Hopewell about smiling that lead to Joy storming off while referencing philosophy.
 Noting that Joy's appearance and behavior are intentional, she suggests that this intentionality is what angers Mrs. Hopewell about Joy's behavior.
-Miller also suggests that Joy uses ugliness as a way to chose intellectualism rather than more traditional southern domestic life.
+Miller also suggests that Joy uses ugliness as a way to choose intellectualism rather than more traditional southern domestic life.
 She also sees social class as playing a role in Joy's behavior.
-Because the Hopewells are higher-status landowners, Joy is able to pursue intellectualism rather than domesticism, while two lower-class female character in the story (the Freeman sisters) are portrayed as having no options other than marriage.
+Because the Hopewells are higher-status landowners, Joy is able to pursue intellectualism rather than domesticism, while two lower-class female characters in the story (the Freeman sisters) are portrayed as having no options other than marriage.
 Miller writes "ugliness as a choice [...] points to the material requirements of being able to imagine alternatives to expectations of gender".